Erlau (Hasidic dynasty): Erlau dynasty today

 Today the Erlau community numbers well over 500 families in Israel and many more abroad.
-The largest Erlau communities are located in Jerusalem (Ezrat Torah), Bnei Brak, Ashdod, Beitar Illit, Elad, Haifa in Israel and Antwerp and Borough Park, New York in the diaspora.
+The largest Erlau communities are located in Jerusalem (Katamon and Ezrat Torah), Bnei Brak, Ashdod, Beitar Illit, Elad, Haifa in Israel and Antwerp and Borough Park, New York in the diaspora.

 Besides the main yeshiva campus in Katamon, there are a score of Erlau synagogues, schools and kindergartens, across Israel and in the United States and Europe.
 All Erlau synagogues are named after the Rebbe's father as "Kehillot Yad Sofer" whilst the chadarim (schools) are named after his great-grandfather as "Talmud Torah Ksav Sofer".
 The Erlau campus in Jerusalem's Ezrat Torah neighborhood is called "Beis Chasam Sofer".

-Yochanan Sofer assumes the mantle of leadership as "Rebbe".
-He is known to the community and to the Jewish population as the Erlauer Rebbe (Yiddish) or Admor of Erlau (Hebrew).
-He is actively involved in all aspects of the yeshiva, giving daily Torah lectures to both students and elderly members of the Erlau community and surrounding neighbourhood, and prays the daily prayers together with his pupils.
+Yochanan Sofer assumed the mantle of leadership as "Rebbe" until his passing.
+He was known to the community and to the Jewish population as the Erlauer Rebbe (Yiddish) or Admor of Erlau (Hebrew).
+He was actively involved in all aspects of the yeshiva, giving daily Torah lectures to both students and elderly members of the Erlau community and surrounding neighbourhood, and prayed the daily prayers together with his pupils.
 In the late 1990s, he appointed his son, Rabbi Avraham Shmuel Binyomin Sofer (III), to head the main Erlau yeshiva in the Katamon neighborhood of Jerusalem, appointing him rosh yeshiva (dean).
 Thousands of students from Israel and abroad have graduated the yeshiva, many of whom have become famous rabbis.
 To date, some 200 students study and live on campus.

 In late 2010, Yochanan Sofer travelled to Zurich, Switzerland to attend a fundraising convention.
 There he suffered a cerebral hemorrhage and was in critical condition.
 After stabilising his situation, he was flown to Israel and was hospitalised.
 Miraculously, within weeks, he made a full recovery.
 In early 2011, in a private event celebrating his recovery, he expressed his will that his eldest son, Rabbi Moshe Sofer, assist him with spiritual guidance of the Erlau community.
-Moshe Sofer moved from London to Israel and now resides in Katamon, Jerusalem.
+Moshe Sofer moved from London to Israel and now resides in Katamon, Jerusalem and succeeded his father as Rebbi.
 Another son, Rabbi Aharon Sofer, also moved to Katamon to be closer to their father and assist at the yeshiva.
 Another son, Rabbi Avraham Shmuel Binyomin Sofer, continues to preside as rosh yeshiva.
 Yochanan Sofer died in February 2016, with his son Moshe Sofer taking over leadership of the community.